 What do we ask of you?

-- Wash your hands, cough and sneeze in the elbow and use paper tissues.
+- In general: Do not shake hands.
+Wash your hands, cough and sneeze in the elbow and use paper tissues.

 - Do not arrive too early, enter the practice at your scheduled time